techidaily/site-games-able/source/_posts/5-simple-steps-to-extend-switchs-service-life.md

  Finally, a more specific but important way of maintaining your Switch is to avoid installing and utilizing custom firmware, like Homebrew.

- While utilizing Homebrew on your Switch unlocks unique features like emulation and custom themes, there are many[reasons you shouldn't use Homebrew on your Nintendo Switch](https://www.makeuseof.com/dont-use-custom-firmware-like-homebrew-on-nintendo-switch-reasons-why/) .
+ While utilizing Homebrew on your Switch unlocks unique features like emulation and custom themes, there are many [reasons you shouldn't use Homebrew on your Nintendo Switch](https://www.makeuseof.com/dont-use-custom-firmware-like-homebrew-on-nintendo-switch-reasons-why/) .
 And when focusing on maintaining your console, the dangers Homebrew presents far outweigh the benefits.

  Homebrew, for instance, comes with two main dangers that can ruin your Switch.
 The first is the potential that Nintendo will ban your Nintendo account or blacklist your console if they see it utilizing custom firmware.
 This would render your Switch unable to go online.